-The Salz report identifies services and facilities (daycare, libraries, seniors' centres, and community centres) located to the south of Steeles Avenue, in Toronto, and to the east of Yonge Street, in Markham, as being available for the study area residents.
-HOWEVER, Vaughan residents cannot use these facilities and services.
-You must live in Toronto or Markham to access them.
-The Salz report also includes a list of some social service agencies and places of worship but does not say if the current available capacities can meet the needs of 20,000+ new residents.
-In counting these resources, the proponent has greatly overestimated the available local Community Services and Facilities resources.
+The Mizrahi report identifies services and facilities (schools, daycare centres, libraries, seniors' centres, and community centres) located to the south of Steeles Avenue, in Toronto, and to the east of Yonge

+Street, in Markham, as being available for the study area residents.
+The report acknowledges that Vaughan residents may not be able to use some of these facilities - libraries, daycare, seniors' centres, community centres in Toronto and Markham, and also schools in Toronto - because of residency requirements.
+The Mizrahi report lists places of worship and social service agencies but does not say if the current available capacities can meet the needs of 20,000+ new residents.
+However, these are all still included in the list of services and facilities.
-Salz Corporation OP.20.001

 So where will these additional 20,000+ new residents go when they need schools, daycare, social services, and recreation?
 Will there be enough ambulances, seniors' centres, and green space for all of them?
+The Mizrahi proposal doesn't consider demands on social/emergency/health services and provides no analysis to determine if the existing services will be able to manage the additional load of 20,000+ new residents.

-What about the existing residents?
+And what about the existing residents?
 Will they see their community services and facilities support decrease when they are forced to compete with 20 times the number of people that will now be living in the area?